benroberts999/ampsci/doc/compilation.md

 [[Home](/README.md)]

-* Easiest method is to compile using provided Makefile:
+* Easiest method is to use provided shell scripts `install-dependencies.sh` (which installs the required packages/compilers), and `setup.sh` (which compiles ampsci)
+  * These might not work on all systems, meaning a manual setup will be required.
+* You can also compile using the provided Makefile:
 * Copy "doc/examples/Makefile" from doc/ directory to the working directory
   * `cp ./doc/examples/Makefile ./`
 * All programs compiled using the Makefile (run `make`)